javierozoresarconada-spec/Renewables-Electricity-Markets-Energy-Forecasting-Portfolio-Quant-Analyst/README.md

 This repository is a work in progress.
 My goal is to continuously develop and publish practical projects that demonstrate my learning journey on these topics.

+Current status:
+- Electricity_Markets_A1.py: code for the first assignment corresponding to the DTU Course Elecricity Markets in Renewables Energy
+- Electricity_Markets_A1.ipynb: code and explanation for the first assignment corresponding to the DTU Course Elecricity Markets in Renewables Energy